A GraphQL schema should be built as expressive as possible.

 }

-If you want to access the data you can either fetch data as an object or you can ask the context to provide it as a specific object.
+If we want to access the data we can either fetch data as an object or you can ask the context to provide it as a specific object.

 We can also ask the context which kind the current argument is: